Lebanon celebrates installation of new turf fields

-Lebanon High School hosted a celebration Friday marking the installation of artificial turf baseball and softball fields on the campus.
+LEBANON — Lebanon High hosted a celebration April 19 marking the installation of artificial turf baseball and softball fields on the campus.

 Before the celebration, however, there was a moment of silence for Shelley Garrett, the longtime head of the Lebanon Chamber of Commerce.